 It's important to understand how your loan payments are allocated and applied.
-Every time you make a payment, it helps pay down your Current Balance.
+Each payment you make may help pay down your Current Balance.

 Payments are typically applied first to Unpaid Fees, if any, then to Unpaid Interest, then to Unpaid Principal.
 If you have a FFELP loan in an Income-Based Repayment (IBR) plan, the payment goes first to Unpaid Interest, then to Unpaid Fees, and then to Unpaid Principal.